trigger-corp/Forge-Documentation/source/android/troubleshooting.rst

 ---------
 .. _android-weather-troucleshooting-build-fail:

-**Problem: When running forge dev-build you receive a stack track with the error "Cannot create a file when that file already exists"**
+**Problem: When running forge build you receive a stack track with the error "Cannot create a file when that file already exists"**
 	.. image:: /_static/android/weather/images/troubleshooting/dev-build-fail.png

 This might be caused because an AVD is currently running which has a hold of the resources you are trying to replace.